 Difficulty: Moderate-Difficult (Terrain).

-Setting: Nature Reserve, Coastal Barrens.
+Setting: Protected Nature Reserve, Coastal Barrens.

-Sensitive nature reserve – tread lightly.
+Sensitive, protected environment – tread lightly.

 Up to 8km round trip hike (3-4 hours).